leosvelperez/nx-angular-tailwind/README.md

-# nx-buildable-publishable-libs-tailwind
+# nx-angular-tailwind

-This repo showcases an existing issue when using TailwindCSS with incremental builds in an Nx workspace.
-The issue arises due to `ng-packagr` not supporting custom PostCSS config nor TailwindCSS (see https://github.com/ng-packagr/ng-packagr/issues/1943#issuecomment-820366833 and https://github.com/ng-packagr/ng-packagr/issues/1418#issuecomment-725358476).
+This repo showcases how to use TailwindCSS with Angular in an Nx workspace.

-There are two apps in the workspace setup with TailwindCSS.
-They both consume the same libraries and we have one non buildable library, one buildable library and one publishable library.
-The apps and each library contain some buttons with some TailwindCSS classes and some buttons using the `@apply` directive.

-- `app1`: Uses the `@nrwl/angular:*` executors for incremental building.
+The repo contains the following projects:

+- `app1`: An Angular application which imports the different libraries in the workspace.
-- `app2`: Uses the `@angular-devkit/build-angular:*` builders.
+- `app2`: An Angular application which imports the different libraries in the workspace.

-When running `nx serve app1`, Nx will run the `app1` dependencies build target and then will build the app.
-As a result of this, we can check the button using the CSS class with the `@apply` directive is broken for the buildable and publishable libraries.
-The `@apply` directive was not expanded due to `ng-packagr` not processing it.

-When running `nx serve app2`, the app will be built pulling in the code from the libs directly.
-As a result, all buttons are rendered correctly.
+- `lib1`: An Angular non-buildable library.
+- `lib2`: An Angular buildable library using a shared Tailwind configuration.
+- `lib3`: An Angular publishable library with Tailwind configured.
+- `tailwind`: A simple library with shared Tailwind configuration.

 ------------------